Salty Sweet Peanut Butter and Jelly Homemade Granola

-I’m going camping this weekend and I’m in charge of a breakfast one day for a group of friends.
-What to make?
-Obviously Salty Sweet Peanut Butter and Jelly Homemade Granola!
+Making granola ahead of time is also great for times when you will be away from home, like at a conference or on a camping trip.
+I’m going camping this weekend and I’m in charge of making one breakfast for a group of friends so of course I’m making my Salty Sweet Peanut Butter and Jelly Homemade Granola!
 I’m not trying to get a campfire going first thing in the morning so I need an easy, healthy, grab-and-go breakfast that people can eat as they get up without having to bring a lot of equipment or spending time on preparation.

 Our main activities this weekend are going to be boating, wine tasting, and having a pool party so I really need to focus my attention elsewhere.
 Also, as a vegetarian, I’ve always found “camp food” a bit challenging.
 Because of that, I do have several healthy, camp-friendly recipes on the blog.
 I have slightly healthier s’mores, for example.
 And I have a couple granola recipes (plums and cranberry almond).
 I find myself making granola more in the fall and winter because I love how the oven warms the house but this Salty Sweet Peanut Butter and Jelly Homemade Granola is kind of fun for summer.